February 26, 2025

 📚 Read more: Types of NFT Marketplaces and How to Legally Structure Them

-At the time of the introduction of NFT and DAO, many game developers began to think about how implementing tokenomics in-game mechanics could help increase player engagement and motivate them to spend more time in games.
-As a result, play-to-earn games started to appear.
+During the emergence of NFTs and DAOs, many game developers began to think about how implementing tokenomics in-game mechanics could help increase player engagement and motivate them to spend more time in games.
+As a result, play-to-earn (P2E) games started to appear.

 A slightly more complicated situation is with in-game currency.
 Suppose the game developers plan to give in-game currency liquidity outside the game (for example, make it possible to trade it on 3rd party platforms) and equate the currency’s value to the dollar (or other fiat currency).
 This in-game currency could be recognized in some countries as electronic money and therefore require a special license.